Pylons/pyramid/docs/designdefense.rst

 problem number two.

 Third of all, what does the ``getUtility`` function do?
-It's performing a lookup for the ``ISettings`` "utility" that should return.. well, a utility.
+It's performing a lookup for the ``ISettings`` "utility" that should return... well, a utility.
 Note how we've already built up a dependency on the understanding of an :term:`interface` and the concept of "utility" to answer this question: a bad sign so far.
 Note also that the answer is circular, a *really* bad sign.